alpozcan/stox/README.md

                         Default: XAO
   --ratio RATIO         Denominator of train/test split ratio.
 Default is 5,
                         meaning a 80/20 percent train/test split.
+  --size SIZE           Model size.
+For tree-based regressors it is the number
-  --size SIZE           Number of estimator trees to build.
-Default: 240.
+                        of estimator trees to build, for neural nets it is used as a coefficient for the layer widths.
+Default:
+                        256.
   --seed SEED           Seed for initialising the model weights with --verbose VERBOSE     Integer greater than zero.
 Greater this number, more
                         info is printed during run.
 Default: 1.